kylemcd/kylemcd.com/src/pages/posts/building-dripdrip/index.md

 During the build I kept a dev log on Twitter, which was a lot of fun!
 Every new feature was documented as I was building it and I was able to get instant feedback from the community!
 Checkout the thread below 👇

 <div style="display: flex; justify-content: center; width: 100%;">
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">In an effort to make sure I build dripdrip in the open for <a href="https://twitter.com/fixathon?ref_src=twsrc%5Etfw">@fixathon</a> , I&#39;m going to start a devlog (thread) to describe what I&#39;ve done so far to update as I finish features!
-Check out what I&#39;ve done so far below 👇</p>&mdash; Kyle 🤙 (@DesignByKyle) <a href="https://twitter.com/DesignByKyle/status/1149123809267634176?ref_src=twsrc%5Etfw">July 11, 2019</a></blockquote>
+Check out what I&#39;ve done so far below 👇</p>&mdash; Kyle 🤙 (@kpmdev) <a href="https://twitter.com/kpmdev/status/1149123809267634176?ref_src=twsrc%5Etfw">July 11, 2019</a></blockquote>
 </div>
 <br/>

 ## How you can use it
 The app is now done and live over at [https://dripdrip.app](https://dripdrip.app)!
 I would recommend going to it on your phone and then adding the app to your homescreen.
 You can then start tracking your water usage everyday!
-Let me know how you do over on [Twitter](https://twitter.com/designbykyle), your results may surprise you!!
+Let me know how you do over on [Twitter](https://twitter.com/kpmdev), your results may surprise you!!

 ## In Conclusion
 Participating in the [Fixathon](https://fixathon.io) was a lot of fun!
 It was nice to take a break from normal side projects and build something that was fresh and also has the potential to make a difference!
 Thank you so much to the organizers of this, such a great idea and you all excuted it perfectly!